bradhowes/swift-math-parser/README.md

 ```

 The parser will return `nil` if it is unable to completely parse the expression.
 Alternatively, you can call the
-`parseWithError` to obtain a Swift `Result` enum that will have a `MathParserError` value when parsing fails.
+`parseResult` to obtain a Swift `Result` enum that will have a `MathParserError` value when parsing fails.
 This
 will contain a description of the parsing failure that comes from the swift-parsing library.

 ```swift